-If you're more of a nature lover and open tolonger exposure, grab some friends or your family and go on a weekend camping trip!
-Spending time in nature on a regular basis can help you feel calmer and more connected, put you in a better mood, and help you get more energized for the day ahead.
+If you're more of a nature lover and open to longer exposure, grab some friends or your family and go on a weekend camping trip!
+Spending time in nature regularly can help you feel calmer and more connected, put you in a better mood, and help you get more energized for the day ahead.

 While we're on the topic of plant therapy, it only seems fair to talk about diet.
-One of the best and mostsimple ways that we can use plants to enhance not only our physical but also our mental health is by eating them!
-Paying attention to your diet and eating plenty of fruits and vegetables can have a positive impact on your mood and energy.
+One of the best and most simple ways that we can use plants to enhance our physical and mental health is by eating them!
+Paying attention to your diet and eating plenty of fruits and vegetables can positively impact your mood and energy.

 In fact, many studies have now shown that there is a link between mental health and diet.
 For example, a study by Jacka, F.N., Mykletun, A., Berk, M., et al. (2011) found that "those with better quality diets were less likely to be depressed, whereas a higher intake of processed and unhealthy foods was associated with increased anxiety."
-Similarly, compared to omnivores people on plant-based diets have fewer symptoms of depression, stress, anxiety, and mood disturbances.
+Similarly, people on plant-based diets have fewer symptoms of depression, stress, anxiety, and mood disturbances than omnivores.

-When most people think of plant therapy, they probably think of essential oils, because they've become such a popular way for people to influence their mood and mental state naturally.
+When most people think of plant therapy, they probably think of essential oils because they've become a popular way for people to naturally influence their mood and mental state.
 Plus, there's a huge company by the name of Plant Therapy that sells essential oils.
 However, the truth is that there are several other ways that plants can be used therapeutically to enhance our mental well-being.

 Some other ways that plants can be used to improve your mental health include gardening, creating and spending time in therapeutic gardens, paying attention to your diet, and simply spending time in nature.
 Just being around plants for a short period can have a positive impact on your mood!